Idaho Foundation for Parks and Lands

 Missoula, MT 59804

-A nonprofit land trust that helps willing landowners permanently preserve natural areas, forests, lakes, streams, farms, ranches, recreational opportunities and wildlife and fish habitat in Bonner County, Idaho and Sanders County, Montana.
+A nonprofit land trust that helps willing landowners permanently preserve natural areas, forests, lakes, streams, farms, ranches, recreational opportunities and wildlife and fish habitat in north Idaho and Sanders County, Montana.

 Eric W. Grace, Executive Director